A Valuable Benefit for Members of Electric Cooperatives

 “Retiring” i.e., paying back or returning capital credits is a two-step process:

-Once capital credits are allocated they are retained by the co-op for up to 30 years, which is the rotation period.
+- Step 2: Retirement – Once capital credits are allocated they are retained by the co-op for up to 30 years, which is the rotation period.
 They are retained because capital credits are the most significant source of equity for the cooperative.
-Equity is used to help meet the expenses of the co-op, such as paying for new equipment to serve members and repaying debt.
+Equity is used to help meet the expenses of the co-op, such as paying for new equipment to service members and repaying debt.
 Capital credits help keep rates at an affordable level by reducing the amount of funds that must be borrowed to grow and maintain Lane Electric’s existing electric system.

 Upon completion of the rotation period, the board of directors will review the cooperative’s financial health and can declare a retirement (your cash back payment), whereby a portion of your capital credits are returned to you.